 Acadia National Park is supported by countless volunteers every year.

 Volunteers help through season long opportunities to short term opportunities, assisting with visitor services, trail and carriage road maitenance, trail monitoring and much more.

 2024 Seasonal Volunteer Opportunities Posted the month of August through volunteer.gov.

 Contact the Volunteer Coordinator if you have questions about the positons posted or if you have skillsets that are not represented in the positions offered that you want to share with the park.

 Current Volunteer Opportunities

-Our season-long volunteer opportunities range from artists-in-residence, campground hosts, education interns, visitor services assistants, interpretation volunteers, and bird migration monitoring volunteers.
+Our season-long volunteer opportunities range from artists-in-residence, campground hosts, visitor services assistants, interpretation and education volunteers.
+Volunteers are expected to volunteer 32 hours a week.
 Though dates vary for individual positions, volunteer dates typically take place from May to October.